Investment Applications

 Applicable financial services

-The investment sector in the Bailiwick provides a broad range of services including investment advice and management, promotion, fund management and administration, custody of assets to an international clientele and stockbroking.
-The International Stock Exchange Authority Limited, otherwise known as TISE, is headquartered in Guernsey with offices in Jersey and the Isle of Man.
+The investment sector in the Bailiwick provides a broad range of services including investment advice and management, promotion, fund management and administration, custody of assets to an international clientele, and stockbroking.
+The International Stock Exchange Authority Limited, otherwise known as TISE, is headquartered in Guernsey and has additional offices in both Jersey and the Isle of Man.

 Terminology